Conquer your student debt. Refinance now.

 Repaying your student loans

-While you may be tempted to use a credit card to make your student loan payments to earn rewards, it’s rarely worth it.
-Cash advances have high-interest rates and fees, Plastiq charges a percentage of each transaction, and you’ll simply transfer student loan debt to your credit card balance.
+While you may be tempted to use a credit card to make your private student loan payments to earn rewards, it’s rarely worth it and could even be a bad idea.
+Cash advances have high-interest rates and fees, Plastiq charges a balance transfer fee for each transaction, and you’ll simply transfer student loan debt to your credit card balance.
+Also, even the best credit cards often have higher interest rates on an outstanding balance compared to your student loan interest rate.